-Apple with Couscous is a complete meal for babies 7 months and above.
-It can a great breakfast or lunch option.
+Apple With Couscous is a complete meal for babies 7 months and above.
+It can be a great breakfast or lunch option.

 Here’s the recipe.

 - A pinch of Nutmeg Powder

 In a pot, add water and apple along with the nutmeg and cinnamon powder.

 Once they get cooked, add couscous and mix well.

 Turn off the heat and cover the pot.
 Keep it covered for 10 mins.

 Run it through a food processor.
 Add little water/breastmilk at this point to adjust the required consistency.

 - You can peel the apple skin if you wish to.
 I have left it as is in this recipe.